-The simple version is that it’s my own personal Netflix.
+The simple version: it’s my own personal Netflix.

 I have a significant collection of Blu-rays and DVDs that I’ve copied to my computer.
-Plex organizes those files, collects metadata about them, and lets me watch from anywhere.
+Plex organizes that content and lets me watch from anywhere.

 There is no charge to you for using my Plex.

-It’s a hobby that I’ve put some money into, but it is a free service.
+It’s a hobby I’ve put some money into, but it is 100% free for you to use.

-The company also offers their own ad-supported streaming content and a handful of titles you can pay to rent.
+The company that makes the software also has their own ad-supported streaming content and a handful of titles you can pay to rent.
 This is completely separate from whatever might be available from someone’s personal Plex server.

-If you ever see “Available to Rent” or “Free On Demand”, that’s coming from their company, not from me.
+If you see “Available to Rent” or “Free On Demand”, or if you ever see ads, that’s coming from their company, not from me.

 All you need is a free Plex account and an internet-connected device that can run the Plex app.